idaholab/moose/framework/doc/content/syntax/Controls/index.md

 In both cases there is an alternative form for defining an object and parameter names:
 `base::object/name`.
 In this case "base" is the MOOSE base system that the object is derived from.
 For example, `Kernel::diff/coef`.

+## Controllable Parameters Added by Actions

+MOOSE also allows parameters in [Action](Action.md) to be controllable.
+The procedure for making a parameter in an [Action](Action.md) controllable is the same as documented in [Creating a Controllable Parameter](syntax/Controls/index.md#sec:control-param).
+It is important that this controllable parameter must be directly connected with the parameters of MOOSE objects, such as kernels, materials, etc., using this parameter.

+!listing test/src/actions/AddLotsOfDiffusion.C
+         start=GenericConstantArray
+         end=connectControllableParams
+         id=connect_controllable
+         caption=Example of connecting controllable parameters in an action and the objects added by the action.

+The action controllable parameter can be referred as usual in an input file.
+For example,

+!listing test/tests/controls/action_control/action_control_test.i
+         block=Controls
+         id=controls_example3
+         caption=Example of a "Action" block that contains a parameter that is controlled via a MOOSE Control object.

 ## Child Objects